 From October to December, in the towns and villages in the Ukraine, the communal Committees... territorial units... metamorphasised into commissions of the Zemstvo1.
 To be sure the part played by the toilers in this metamorphosis was a minimal one and merely formal.
 In many regions, the peasants' representatives on the Communal Committees were not carried over on to the zemstvo commissions.
-Numerous Communal Committees were merely rebaptised as zemstvo commissions without the slightest tinkering with their structure.
-But officially the territorial unit of each region now was the zemstvo.
+Numerous Communal Committees were merely rebaptised as zemstvo commissions without to the Departmental Congress or District Congress.
+If I have singled out this instance in particular, it is because it took place at a time when the Bolshevik camp-inclusive of the Left SRs-had already seized power in Ekaterinoslav and its environs, arrogating to itself, step by step, all of the popular gains of the revolution, and trying to warp the revolution itself.